Home » Posts tagged 'bias' (Page 2)

 The West Slips Down Another Step

-There is much on the Internet these days about documents allegedly hacked by Anonymous; these documents belong to the “Integrity Initiative” and describe a multi-country effort, funded by London and Washington, to counter “Russian propaganda” and “fake news”.
-Since the initial story broke, a good deal of confusion has been laid down: Wikileaks is doubtful, and Anonymous itself is being evasive.
-On the other hand, Integrity Initiative doesn’t entirely deny.
+The West Slips Down Another Step There is much on the Internet these days about documents allegedly hacked by Anonymous; these documents belong to the “Integrity Initiative” and describe a multi-country effort, funded by London and Washington, to counter “Russian propaganda” and “fake news”.
+Since the initial story broke, a good deal of confusion has been laid down: Wikileaks […]

 Trump vs. The Fed: When Markets Crash, Who Is To Blame?

+Trump vs. The Fed: When Markets Crash, Who Is To Blame?
 After a certain length of time examining history in-depth, anyone who is honest and relatively objective comes to understand that most of what we are told about our past in the mainstream is completely fabricated.
-We learn that much of “history” is not about posterity or heritage and more about a continuous set of false narratives peppered with half-truths.
-That is to say, what we thought we knew is actually lies.
+We learn that much of “history” is not about […]

 Google vs. Trump: “The Good Censor” On Collision Course With The Patriot President